gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

 ```

 #### Export access-plugin Certificate
-Teleport Plugin uses the `access-plugin`role and user to peform the approval.
-We
-export the identify files, using [`tctl auth sign`](https://gravitational.com/teleport/docs/cli-docs/#tctl-auth-sign).
+Teleport Plugin use the `access-plugin` role and user to perform the approval.
+We export the identity files, using [`tctl auth sign`](https://gravitational.com/teleport/docs/cli-docs/#tctl-auth-sign).

 ```bash
 $ tctl auth sign --format=tls --user=access-plugin --out=auth --ttl=8760h
 # ...
 ```

-The above sequence should result in three PEM encoded files being generated: auth.crt,
- auth.key, and auth.cas (certificate, private key, and CA certs respectively).
-We'll
+The above sequence should result in three PEM encoded files being generated: auth.crt, auth.key, and auth.cas (certificate, private key, and CA certs respectively).
+We'll reference these later when [configuring Teleport-Plugins](#configuration-file).

-  reference these later in the bot config, and move them to an appropriate directory.
+!!! note "Certificate Lifetime"

-_Note: by default, tctl auth sign produces certificates with a relatively short lifetime.
-For production deployments, the --ttl flag can be used to ensure a more practical certificate lifetime. --ttl=8760h exports a 1 year token_
+     By default, tctl auth sign produces certificates with a relatively short lifetime.
+For production deployments, the `--ttl` flag can be used to ensure a more practical certificate lifetime. `--ttl=8760h` exports a 1 year token

 ## Downloading and installing the plugin